How to Clean a Granite Composite Sink

 - Apply detergent to the rough side of a sponge

-- Clean in the same manner as outlined in daily care tips, except using the rough side of the sponge
+- Clean your sink in the same manner as outlined in daily care tips, except using the rough side of the sponge

-- For stubborn stains that do not come off using these steps, spray them with a 50:50 solution of water and vinegar, allow to soak, then scrub, rinse and dry.
+- For stubborn stains that do not come off using these steps, spray them with a 50:50 solution of water and white vinegar, allow to soak, then gently scrub the solution, rinse and dry the sink.

 If you wait too long to clean your granite-composite sink, limescale deposits will accumulate and become unsightly.
 Build-up typically gathers around the drain and the tap.
 It is easy to spot on darker sinks, and takes a while longer to build-up on lighter coloured sinks.
-In lighter sinks, the limescale eventually becomes discoloured (the colour of tea) and this is when it becomes noticeable.
-The following steps you can take to remove limescale buildup:
+In lighter sinks, the stain eventually becomes discoloured (the colour of tea) and this is when it becomes noticeable.
+The following steps you can take to remove stains and mineral deposit buildup:

-- Spray limescale with a 50:50 solution of water and vinegar, allow to soak, then scrub with the rougher side of the sponge (non-abrasive), rinse and dry.
+- Spray limescale with a 50:50 solution of water and vinegar solution, allow to soak, then scrub with the rougher side of the sponge (non-abrasive). rinse all of the vinegar and dry.

 - Apply a paste made of baking soda and water to the stains.
 Allow to soak, then scrub, rinse and dry.